verbes4/fuck-u/README.md

 Press - to clear the screen.

 ![Icon](icon.jpg)

+How to install on your switch:
+drop fuck-u.nro in your switch folder on your sd card.

 Credit to Joshua Hellwege / xXxSwagnemitexXx at GBATemp / lolicop123 at github
 https://gbatemp.net/threads/my-first-homebrew-an-app-that-prints-f-k-you.508879/